 How To Settle Your Debts

-Attempting to settle your debts on your own can save you time and money compared to using a debt settlement company.
+Attempting to settle your debts on your own can save you time and money compared to using a debt settlement company or hiring a debt settlement attorney.
 The process isn’t usually difficult, but it can be intimidating, and there’s no guarantee that you’ll be successful.